slingr-stack/slingr-docs/content/en/dev-reference/data-model-and-logic/entities.md

 ---
 title: "Entities"
-lead: "Explanation of what entities are, features they have, and how they are used."
+description: "Explanation of what entities are, features they have, and how they are used."
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00
 draft: false